joe-scotto/scottokeebs/ScottoWing/README.md

 # ScottoWing

-The ScottoWing is a low-profile 34/40-key split monoblock ortholinear ergonomic keyboard that uses 18x17mm spaced Choc switches.
+The ScottoWing is a low-profile 34/40-key split monoblock ergonomic column-staggered ortholinear keyboard that uses 18x17mm spaced Choc switches.

 You can read more about the components and how to build it [here](https://scottokeebs.com/blogs/keyboards/scottowing-handwired-keyboard).